 You Get What You Pay For

 If rhythm band instruments are such fun, why don’t you just purchase that brightly colored plastic set at the toy store?
-The answer is simple: when you purchase rhythm band instruments you are purchasing sound, and plastic instruments sound like plastics food tastes.
+The answer is simple: when you purchase rhythm band instruments you are purchasing sound, and plastic instruments sound like plastic food tastes.
 In short, it is worth the trip to the local music store and a visit to the percussion section.
 In order to get what you are looking for, however, you may need a few tips.

 First, don’t be put off by the company: you probably will find yourself surrounded by at least a few purple-haired rock drummers.
 Second, do not admit that you are buying for a 3-year old; a small fib like, “I’m buying these for my step-son; he’s 17 and is into percussion,” will help you with the sales-man.
 (No one will believe that you are buying high quality instruments for a toddler.)
 Third, in addition to the list below, look for anything that looks like it is fun to play.
 Try everything!
 If you do not find it fun to play and do not like the sound, I guarantee that your child will be equally bored with the instrument.